6 Negative Effects of Improper Waste Management

 6. Human Damage

 Consider the majority of the human population where we do not see any scientific waste management system.
-Such places may possess a system but there is no disposal area to be found.
+Such places may possess a system, but there is no disposal area to be found.

-Those who are at great risk are:
+Those who are at significant risk are: